ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ![Scan the QR Code to load the GitHub project](images/qr-ozkary-data-engineering-process-fundamentals-data-streaming.png){height=7cm}

-For our example, we will take on a code-centric approach and use Python to implement our producer and consumer components.
-In addition, we need to run an instance of Apache Kafka and Apache Spark.
-For scalability purposes, we need to run all these components on different VMs, so we need to create tree new VMs instances using our Terraform scripts.
-All these components will run on Docker containers.
+For our example, we will adopt a code-centric approach and utilize Python to implement both our producer and consumer components.
+Additionally, we'll require instances of Apache Kafka and Apache Spark to be running.
+To ensure scalability, we'll deploy these components on separate virtual machines (VMs).
+Our Terraform scripts will be instrumental in creating new VM instances for this purpose.
+It's important to note that all these components will be encapsulated within Docker containers.

-> 👉 For development purposes on this lab, we run this on one VM or local workstations, so we do not have to deal with the complexity of network configuration
+> 👉 For the ease of development in this lab, we can run everything on a single VM or local workstations.
+This allows us to bypass the complexities associated with network configuration.
+For real deployments, we should use separate VMs.

-When using a full cloud service instead of deploying VM's, we could look at this options.
+When using a full cloud service provider instead of deploying VM's, we could look at this options.

 - **Kafka**
   - **Confluent Cloud** is a fully managed Kafka service provided by Confluent, the company founded by the creators of Apache Kafka.
 This service run on several cloud providers.